André Baruch: Early life

-Baruch was born on August 20, 1908 in Paris, France.
+Baruch was born on August 20, 1908, in Paris, France.
 When he was 12 years old, he came to Brooklyn, where he attended a public elementary school and had a newspaper route. his later jobs included working for a furniture company and several grocery-store chains.
 He obtained additional education at Manual Training High School, Columbia University, and Pratt Institute.
 He intended to become an illustrator before radio opportunities arose.

 Career

 Baruch began his career as a pianist for WCGU, a Coney Island radio station.
 Later, he got into the wrong line of applicants at another station; he had entered the announcers' line and was hired on the spot.
 In the late 1930s Baruch was often the radio announcer for big band and other musical programs.

 During World War II, Baruch served in the army and participated in the original invasion of North Africa, spending almost four years overseas and was honorably discharged as a major.
 Baruch was involved in the mid-1940s launching of the Armed Forces Radio Service, with stations in Algiers, Casablanca, Oran, Sicily and Tunis.

 After World War II, Baruch and Wain worked as a disc jockey team in New York on WMCA, where they were billed as Mr. and Mrs. Music.
 Their show was later presented on the ABC and NBC networks.

 On February 4, 1954, Baruch was selected to replace Red Barber as a broadcaster for the Brooklyn Dodgers on radio and TV.
+He called the team's home games in 1954 and 1955.

 On radio, television or both, Baruch announced for such programs as The American Album of Familiar Music, The Fred Waring Show, The Kate Smith Show, The Shadow, Your Hit Parade and The United States Steel Hour.

 In the 1960s, Baruch narrated short films for the Hamilton Wright Organization, an American public relations firm hired covertly by the South African government to counter the anti-apartheid movement.

-In 1973, Baruch and Wain moved to Palm Beach, Florida where they did a top-rated daily four-hour talk show on WPBR.
+In 1973, Baruch and Wain moved to Palm Beach, Florida, where they did a top-rated daily four-hour talk show on WPBR.
 Baruch was the host of the show and ran the control board.
 Wain on occasions asked him to play tape cartridges (a selection of about 12 hung in a metal rack on the wall to the right of Wain) of vintage songs she had once recorded, the most popular being "Deep Purple."